thewca/wca-regulations/wca-regulations.md

     - 9i3) If the WCA Regulations for an event are changed, existing regional records stand until they are broken under the new WCA Regulations.
 - 9j) Each event must be held at most once per competition.
 - 9k) All competitors may participate in all events of a competition, except in cases specifically approved by the Board.
-- 9l) Each round must be completed before any following round of the same event starts.
+- 9l) Each round must be completed before any following round of the same event can start.
 - 9m) Events must have at most four rounds.
     - 9m1) Rounds with 99 or fewer competitors must have at most two subsequent rounds.
     - 9m2) Rounds with 15 or fewer competitors must have at most one subsequent round.